vdim/yz/README.md

 ## Restriction
-It is just prototype, not for production using.
+It is just prototype, not for production use.

 ## Copyright